 Helping Your Pet Cope With Crate Rest

 Make sure that your pet's crate is large enough to allow your fur baby to stand up and turn around.
 You may need to purchase a larger crate if your cat has a plastic cone or e-collar to prevent licking.
-Don’t forget to make sure that your kitty has plenty of room for their water and food dishes.
+Don’t forget to make sure that your kitty has plenty of room for its water and food dishes.
 Spills can make your pet's crate a wet and uncomfortable place to spend time, and cause bandages to become wet and soiled.

 Dealing With Stitches & Bandages